geckoeu/data/README.md

 ### Data Anonymity and Privacy
 Our commitment to privacy ensures that all personal-related data has been meticulously removed.
 Researchers can explore the dataset with confidence, knowing that it contains no identifiable information.

+### Accessing the Data
+Researchers interested in accessing the dataset for analysis or research purposes can